ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 Proof:
 1. For an arbitrary circuit $k$:
-	1. each node in the DAG, we c
+	1. each node in the DAG, we create a boolean literal in the CSAT
+	2.